hsuwanying/hsuwanying/README.md

 ### 💁🏻‍♀️ Hey there!
 I'm Carol
 A CX data analyst based in Zurich, Switzerland, passionate about utilizing data to create quality customer experience.

-### A little about me: Career transition from fasion retailing to data sceince
+### A little about me: Career transition from fashion retailing to data science
 For the past ten years, I’ve excelled in customer experience in different business sectors mainly in fashion retailing.
 With a growing interest in data analytics, I decided to take a master's degree focusing on the application of Data Science in early 2020.
 In 2022, I started a position as a data analyst at MarketVision AG.

 ### 🔭 About the projects